About

 • I used the recipe for my popular spicy black pork curry to make this beef curry filling.
 We love the peppery, spicy curried filling for these meat stuffed buns.

-• But you can also use the curry recipe that I used here as well, but make sure to NOT add any extra liquid or coconut milk, to keep the curry dry.
+• But you can also use my chicken curry recipe or my beef curry recipe or even this green curry beef, but make sure to NOT add any extra liquid or coconut milk, to keep the curry dry (similar to this dry beef curry).

-• Another option is the beef, potato and pea curry filling that I made for the stuffed beef roti here.
+• Another option is the beef, potato and pea curry filling that I made for the stuffed beef roti.

 Should I use ground meat (minced meat) or meat chunks?